New nerve blocking pain control following limb amputation

 Standard methods of pain control post-amputation surgery include opioid drugs plus anti-inflammatory drugs which can have adverse effects.
 For example, injectable opioids can be associated with nausea, vomiting and dysphoria.
 Local anesthetics, such as bupivacaine liposome injectable suspension (BLIS), are very effective at controlling pain, with no reported adverse effects.
 BLIS has been shown to provide pain control for 72 hours following knee surgery in dogs but has not been developed for use in other common surgical procedures, such as limb amputation.
 This blinded study compares standard of care analgesia (pain control) to bupivacaine liposome injectable suspension.

-Dogs that are fractious, of have clinically significant comorbidities (i.e. polytrauma, neurologic, hepatic, renal, uncontrolled endocrine disorder), a history of gastrointestinal problems associated with NSAID use, or those requiring major reconstructive flaps will be excluded.
+- Dogs that are fractious, or have clinically significant comorbidities (i.e. polytrauma, neurologic, hepatic, renal, uncontrolled endocrine disorder), a history of gastrointestinal problems associated with NSAID use, or those requiring major reconstructive flaps will be excluded.

 The initial exam fee and work-up, and surgery and anesthesia are the responsibility of the owner.
 Once enrolled, the study will pay for the BLIS treatment and 12 hours of ICU care post-surgery.